-In the atricle, the author Ms Charleston, gives the example of Clair and John (not their real names) who had assumed custody of their daughter’s children.
+In the article, the author Ms. Charleston gives the example of Clair and John (not their real names) who had assumed custody of their daughter’s children.
 Then the daughter returned and resumed custody of the children.
 They’re heartbroken because they feel that these children have been torn away from them.

 This news is, by itself, sometimes welcome news for many grandparents.
 They’re not alone.
 If you’re a grandparent then let us reassure you, you have recourse through family law.

 Grandparents can follow the same processes that parents go through in a parenting proceedure.
 They can apply for access through the Federal Circuit Court.
 They can apply to have time specified for them to access their grandchildren.

 Grandparents who follow the process through the Federal Circuit Court can be given documents that they can servce on their children.
 These documents will grant them time to spend with their grandchildren.